-Now, the second thing.
 Do the hiring and firing for your company.
-If you were in the beginning stages of your business and you do not do the hiring for your company, you’re not going to be able to really test and see if this person is gonna be a good fit with you.
-Remember, as a small business, it is super important that everyone on your team is on-board with your vision.
-No hiring manager or anyone working for another head-hunting company is going to truly be able to convey exactly what it is that you are doing and what you’re going for.
-So make sure that you’re doing all the hiring.
+If you’re in the beginning stages of your business, and you don’t do the hiring, you won’t be able to test if new hires are a good fit.
+Remember, for a small business, it’s very important that everyone on your team is on board with your vision.
+No hiring manager – or anyone working for another headhunting company, is going to be able to convey exactly what it is that you do.

-It is also important, guys, that you’re making sure you’re doing the firing.
-Even if you have someone who’s the manager is reporting some direct reporting to the manager and you’re managing the manager, be there when you’re manager does the firing and be a part of that process.
-Let that employee know just how valuable they were to your business for whatever period of time that they were there.
-Remember, previous employees, as well as current employees, are going to be able to spread the word of your business, right?
-It’s not just simply your marketing activities but businesses get a reputation.
-So make sure you are cultivating what that reputation is.
+It’s also important that you do the firing.
+Even if a manager is doing the firing for you, be present and participate in the process.
+Let that employee know just how valuable they were to your business, for whatever period of time they were there.
+Remember, previous employees – as well as current employees – are going to be able to spread the word about your business.
+Businesses earn reputations, so make sure you’re cultivating a good one.

-Also, employees have to be a good personality fit.
-So what do I mean by that?
-Well, if you’re hiring someone who is very core to disseminating the information about your brand on let’s say, social media, you certainly want to make sure that this person truly understands what the core values of the business are.
-It’s a relationship, right?
-You don’t just hire people to do things, you’re hiring a team to be with you for a long period of time, hopefully.
+Employees also have to be good personality fits.
+What does that mean?
+If you’re hiring someone very vital to disseminating the information about your brand on social media, this person should understand the core values of your business.
+It’s a relationship.
+You don’t just hire people to do tasks; you’re hiring a team to be with you for a long period of time.

-Now, the next thing you want to make sure never to delegate out is really big business decisions, big corporate internal changes, even if you’re a small business.
-Big small corporate internal changes.
-The reason why that’s so important is even if you hire a consulting firm, right?
-Even if you hire someone else to come in, or you hire me to come in and say, “Hey guys.
-Here’s what I think you should be doing, here’s what I think would work, etc.” You need to be the one to say, at the end of the day, these decisions make sense for the business, I’m going to incorporate them, I fully understand the ramifications of that.
-You don’t truly want someone else to make those big business decisions unless you understand what that means.
-So you need to take over the ownership of execution of big business changes.
+Never delegate big business decisions, even if you’re a small business.
+Big or small, corporate internal changes are important- even if you hire a consulting firm.
+If someone comes in, they’ll tell you what they think you should be doing and what they think would work.
+You need to be the one to say, at the end of the day, these decisions make sense for the business.
+At the end of the day, you need to be the one to say whether or not you’re going to incorporate their recommendations.
+You need to fully understand the ramifications.
+You don’t truly ever want someone else to make those big business decisions, unless you understand what they mean.
+Take ownership of your big business changes.

-Now, lastly, guys, and this kind of goes back to the idea of who you’re hiring, and the hiring and firing, and all of that, there’s nothing better than the CEO of a company to be the person to welcome in new staff, right?
-There’s nothing better than to have someone who’s there no matter how big the company is or how small it is to have the person whose setting the tone and setting the vision really be able to communicate directly with those employees.
-Now, of course, if you’re a huge company, perhaps, or coming into a meeting and you’re going to meet five to ten people, but I love when I hear people like Gary Vaynerchuk say that he makes time to spend a few minutes with each new hire, simply to get that face-to-face connection.
-It doesn’t have to be long and it doesn’t have to be about big and esoteric ambitions or ideas, but it needs to be meaningful, right?
+Finally, this goes back to the idea of who is doing the hiring and firing.
+There’s nothing better than the CEO of a company being the person to welcome new staff.
+There’s nothing better than having that person there, no matter how big the company is or how small.
+You need to have the CEO setting the tone and vision to really be able to communicate directly with new employees.
+That’s true even if you’re a huge company and the CEO is coming into a meeting and going to meet 5-10 people.
+It’s great when I hear people like Gary Vaynerchuk say he makes time to spend a few minutes with each new hire to get that face-to-face connection.
+It doesn’t have to be long and it doesn’t have to be about big, esoteric ambitions or ideas, but it needs to be meaningful.